Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Results

-Fig.~\ref{fig:UNITS_Recon_results} shows representative reconstructions of the baseline model \textit{UNITS-Base}.
-We observe that \textit{UNITS-Base} generalize effectively across all acceleration levels ($R=3$ to $R=18$) in the test subject.
-We experienced consistent high-quality reconstruction performance under different noise in both spatial (x-y) and spatiotemporal (y-t) domains, demonstrating strong robustness to shifts in sampling density and further validating the effectiveness of controlled randomness as a means of implicit regularization.
+Fig.~\ref{fig:UNITS_Recon_results} shows representative reconstructions obtained with \textit{UNITS-Base}, the basic variant of the proposed framework.
+We observe that \textit{UNITS-Base} generalizes effectively across all acceleration levels ($R=3\sim 18$) in the test subject.
+We experienced consistent high-quality reconstruction performance across different noise in both spatial (x-y) and spatiotemporal (y-t) domains, demonstrating strong robustness to shifts in sampling density and further validating the effectiveness of controlled randomness as a means of implicit regularization.

 From a clinical perspective, higher acceleration rates directly relate to shorter scan times.
-In a prospective setting, $R=18$ corresponds to reducing the multi breath-hold cardiac Cine acquisition ($6$ breath-holds of $16$~s each and $20$~s pause in between) of $196$ s scan time to a single breath-hold of about $6$~s, while still retaining diagnostic fidelity.
+In a prospective setting, $R=18$ corresponds to reducing the multi-breath-hold cardiac Cine acquisition ($6$ breath-holds of $16$~s each and $20$~s pause in between) of $196$ s scan time to a single breath-hold of about $6$~s, while still retaining diagnostic fidelity.
 The ability of \textit{UNITS-Base} to maintain image quality across a wide acceleration spectrum highlights its potential for enabling faster, more reliable, and more patient-friendly MRI examinations.